 Wheatgrass can be grown indoors year-round, so you can begin your project anytime.
 But it is important to soak the seed in water overnight, the night before you begin.
 The next day, drain off the water, then rinse the seed off with some fresh water.
 Fill the nursery tray with potting mix.
 Spray the potting mix so that it is evenly moist (but not soggy) from top to bottom.

 Sow the seed on top of the potting mix.
 Cover the seed not with potting mix, but with the white cloth.
 Mist the cloth to dampen it.
-Place the tray in a dark spot that stays about 65 degrees F and has good ventilation.
+Place the tray in a dark spot that stays between 65 and 75 degrees F and has good ventilation.
 Continue to mist the cloth so that it does not dry out.
 The seed should germinate in about 2 days.

 After germination, remove the cloth and move the tray to a well-ventilated spot with indirect sunlight (to get the seedlings accustomed to it).
 Once the seedlings green up, move them to a location with full sun and good ventilation.
 Fertilize them every other day or so with liquid kelp fertilizer if you have it.
 Harvest the grass blades when they are about 7 inches tall.